vmware-tanzu/sonobuoy/site/content/docs/main/strategy.md

  - After a Kubernetes cluster is restored, the backup admin spends time running manual tests to confirm the cluster is functional.
  - A support engineer manually checks different areas of functionality to diagnose an Kubernetes cluster issue while on a Zoom call with a customer.
  - To install developer tooling, for example a cloud native runtime like Knative, a Kubernetes expert from the platform team is needed to validate that the user has the required installation privileges.
+ - A Kubernetes distribution vendor needs to validate their software is installed properly on a new cloud or hardware so they can provide support.

 Worse, these steps may be skipped, leading to wasted time, technical debt, or even risk of operational failure: